$L^2$-Dolbeault resolutions and Nadel vanishing on weakly pseudoconvex complex spaces with singular Hermitian metrics: Nadel vanishing theorem on weakly pseudoconvex complex spaces

 \subsection{Compact case}

-Note that in general $L^2_{p,q}(X,L;\omega,h)\subsetneq L^{2,loc}_{p,q}(X,L,h)$, and these spaces coincide when $X$ is compact.
+Note that in general $L^2_{p,q}(X,E\otimes L;\omega,h_E\otimes h)\subsetneq L^{2,loc}_{p,q}(X,E\otimes L,h_E\otimes h)$, and these spaces coincide when $X$ is compact.
 Hence, the following immediately follows from Theorem \ref{Theorem: L2-Dolbeault isomorphism}.

-\begin{theorem} Let $X$ be a compact complex space of pure dimension $n$, $\pi:\tx\longrightarrow X$ be any resolusion of singularities and $L\longrightarrow X$ be a holomorphe line bundle with a singular Hermitian metric $h$.
+\begin{theorem} Let $X$ be a compact complex space of pure dimension $n$ and $\pi:\tx\longrightarrow X$ be any resolusion of singularities.
 If any local weight function of $h$ on $X$ is quasi-plurisubharmonic, then the pullback of forms under $\pi$ induces a natural isomorphism

-for any Hermitian metric $\omega$ on $X$ and any $q\geq0$, where we have
+For any Hermitian metric $\omega$ on $X$ and any $q\geq0$, where we have

 \end{theorem}

 Here, it is known that, for a Hermitian manifold $(M,\omega)$, the equality $\dbar_{max}=\dbar_{min}$ holds, i.e., the density of $\scr{D}^{\ast,\ast}_M$ in $\rom{Dom}\,\dbar_{max}$ with respect to the graph norm, if $\omega$ is complete (see \cite{AV65}, \cite[Chapter VIII]{Dem-book}), and that, if the complex space $X$ is compact, then its regular locus $\reg$ admits a complete Hermitian metric (see \cite{Dem82}).